FAQs: COVID-19

 We care greatly about your health and safety so to protect our patients and staff you can expect the following:

-• Hand washing (20 seconds or longer) with soap and water by staff member and doctor before each patient encounter.
+• Hand washing with soap and water by doctor before each patient encounter.

-• A thorough disinfection of the entire office done at the end of each clinic day.
+• The entire office is cleaned at the end of each clinic day.

 Can COVID-19 affect the eyes?